 Not only had things changed, but you thought I had too.
 You knew who I was and I hated how you had me down, so I decided to put a few things down for myself.
 At the age of 37 I started to write, and out of from beneath the nappies emerged Cogito Ergo Mum.

 It wasn’t a desire to be a blogger, or an influencer, or a writer that brought me here.
 It was a need to connect with the world on my terms.
-Not only did Cogito Ergo Mum allow me to do just that, she then nudged me towards doors that I was never meant to go through.
+Not only did Cogito Ergo Mum allow me to do just that, but she then nudged me towards doors that I was never meant to go through.
 We snuck in together.

 Through those doors, I’ve chatted with Mary Poppins, found joy in a steam cleaner, and had a poem I once wrote set to music and appear on a stage somewhere in Sydney.
 I’ve spoken alongside some of my heroes, and been introduced by one of the nations anti-heroes – Piers Morgan – when I did a bit of Vox-Popping on GMB.
-I’ve written Guest posts and featured many times on the front pages of many parenting websites.
-Once I exposed to you my vulva.
+I’ve written guest posts and featured many times on the front pages of many parenting websites.
+Once I exposed my vulva.

 Cogito Ergo Mum’s never gone viral (although she once caught quite a cold) and she will never make me rich, nor famous, but she’s shifted the world’s perception of me a teeny, tiny fraction, and that’s all it took for me to like not so much who I think I am, but what you see.

 In my teeny, supporting role in the theatre of life, Cogito Ergo Mum helps me like the part that I play.
 I hope she can help you too.